 Those who are struggling with bereavement and are in need of support, there is help available.
 You access it here.

-People seeking help with dental problems should not visit their dental practice but instead phone their normal practice for information for advice on alternative arrangements in place or contact NHS 111.
+People seeking help with dental problems should contact their dental practice as normal for appointments and advice.
+For out of hours advice, please contact NHS 111.

-Do not go to your dental practice in person, as you will not be seen.
+Do not go to your dental practice in person without an appointment, as you will not be seen.

 A range of resources and support is available for domestic abuse survivors, which can be found here.